varegab/shiny-telegram/roles/ssh_config/README.md

 --------------

 settings
-# the list of keys we want to search for and their values.
+(the list of keys we want to search for and their values)

 path
-# the path of the file where we want to perfom the search and replace.
+(the path of the file where we want to perfom the search and replace)

 Dependencies
 ------------